 The NTA’s long list of achievements began well before she joined TAS.
 Prior to her appointment Ms. Olson founded and served as executive director of The Community Tax Law Project, the first independent § 501(c)(3) low income taxpayer clinic in the United States.
 From 1975 until 1991, she owned a tax planning and preparation firm in Chapel Hill, N.C.

-To learn more about the NTA’s background and work, read the Accounting Today excerpt (free subscription required) or vist Our Leadership page.
+To learn more about the NTA’s background and work, read the Accounting Today excerpt (free subscription required) or visit Our Leadership page.